JustYorkshire.org.uk

 What local transport habits and money-saving tips can visitors apply in Yorkshire?

 Many locals in Yorkshire combine different transport modes, such as cycling to train stations like Leeds Station or using park and ride services to reduce city centre congestion.
 Residents often buy weekly or monthly travel passes to cut commuting costs; visitors can do the same by purchasing day passes or group tickets for buses and trains.
 Walking is popular in city centres like York and Leeds, where attractions such as The Shambles and Millennium Square lie within a 15 to 20-minute stroll of each other, reducing short public transport trips.
 Off-peak travel lowers costs and provides a more relaxed journey.
+Some towns offer free or low-cost shuttle buses connecting key points, which visitors can use to manage their budget effectively.

 Tags